- Why Choose Agrology (developed by the Communications Working Group, 2017)

 In addition to the prestige and status conferred by registration in the Institute, material benefits accrue to a registrant:

 - BCIA Email Update of Activities, published 12 times a year, provides registrants and the public with information on issues of interest to the profession, updates on licencing, registration and legislation, operations and management of the Institute and perspectives of registrants on their professional practice.

 - The Institute website, www.bcia.com is designed to provide extensive online information and access for registrants on managing their registration including online annual fee payment and registration, tracking and reporting professional development, up to date information on issues impacting professional practice and the activities and documents of the Institute.

-- The Institute holds a two-day conference annually in conjunction with the Annual General Meeting of the Institute.
+- The Institute holds a two-day conference annually; the Annual General Meeting of the Institute is held virtually at a separate time typically in the Spring.
 The conference is designed to provide information and explore issues of interest to registrants and others who work in the agriculture, natural resource or environmental sectors.